juanlu-sanz/fcos-ignition-config/README.md

 Now if you make changes, you only need to push to git, a GH action will generate the appropiate ignition file and publish it, run the installer again and you have a brand new install!

-### The automatic way: make the installer pull the config on every install
+#### Option B) The automatic way: make the installer pull the config on every install

 This is only if you want to reinstall often! (ignition testing for example)